Chris Partridge

-Chris Partridge (born November 3, 1980) is an American football coach and former player who is currently the outside linebackers coach for the Seattle Seahawks of the National Football League (NFL).
+Chris Partridge (born November 3, 1980) is an American professional football coach and former player who is currently the outside linebackers coach for the Seattle Seahawks of the National Football League (NFL).
 He also was the Paramus Catholic High School head coach and worked as an assistant coach for Michigan Wolverines football from 2016 to 2020 and the defensive coordinator for Ole Miss from 2020 to 2022.

 Coaching career

 Paramus Catholic High School

 Partridge was the head coach of his alma mater, Paramus Catholic High School, a position he held for five seasons (2010–2014).
 While at the helm of the Paladin program, Partridge grew a football program listed 4,250th nationally and 112th in the state of New Jersey to the top-ranked team in the state and No. 4 nationally by USA Today.
 He coached and mentored more than 30 Division I football players during that time, as well as various All-American players including Jabrill Peppers.